macleginn/bivaltyp/content/languages/descriptions/Portuguese_Brazilian.md

 ### Basic clause structure and the transitive construction

 Portuguese generally displays the nominative-accusative alignment.
-The subject (A- or S- argument) is unflagged, while the direct object (P-argument) is usually indicated only by word order (SVO) in case of nouns (however, see the “Differential object marking” section).
-However, pronominal arguments differentiate between subjects and direct objects; Besides, Clauses with with personal pronouns as direct objects normally display the SOV pattern.
+The subject (A- or S- argument) is unflagged, while the direct object (P-argument) is usually indicated only by word order (SVO) in case of nouns (but see the “Differential object marking” section).
+However, pronominal arguments differentiate between subjects and direct objects.
+Besides, clauses with with personal pronouns as direct objects normally display the SOV pattern.
 The person, number, and sometimes also gender, of the subject are indexed on the verb, depending on the combination of tense and aspect.

 ### Case system